loshz/factorio-aws/README.md

 - `map-settings.json`: To control pollution spread, biter expansion and evolution, and more.
 - `server-settings.json`: To specify game visibility, timeouts, etc.

+You can find examples of each file under the same directories in your local installation.